Prepare for Travel

 - In-country Support / Resources: (e.g., traveler's work is supported by a local partner institution)

 Extra Steps for "High" or "Extreme" Risk Travel

 For faculty, staff, postdocs, and graduate students

-Global Risk Management has developed some guidelines for travel to "high" or "extreme" risk destinations.
+Global Risk has developed some guidelines for travel to "high" or "extreme" risk destinations.
 Some of the protocols are:

 - Secure program and Dean of School trip approval, indicating travel is related to a Stanford purpose

 - If you are a U.S. citizen, register with the local US Embassy through the Smart Traveler Enrollment Program (STEP).
 (If you are not a U.S. citizen, the Department of State's equivalent in your country might have a similar program.)